richie-tt/qnap-nas-from-scratch/README.md

 systemctl start minidlna
 ```

-Unfortunately, minidlna does not generate thumbs on its own, so I use script to generate it.
+Unfortunately, minidlna does not generate thumbs on its own, so a script is needed to generate it.
 This script will skip existing thumbs and will not replace them.

 ```sh